 A top priority is increasing scholarship dollars for students – for families what matters most is what they pay after financial aid, not necessarily the list price.
 More than half of Longwood students receive some form of grant aid, either from the university or outside sources, that reduces the price they pay for college.
 Overall our students receive around $18 million annually in scholarships and grants, including state and federal grants and our own scholarship funds.
 In terms of philanthropy, Longwood used to try to raise money for new buildings, for programs, for all sorts of things.
 We still do, but we’ve really made raising money for scholarships the big focus.

 There’s also been a big effort to deploy financial aid more effectively – both our own financial aid dollars and helping our students navigate the FAFSA process to apply for all the federal support they might be eligible to receive.
-Last year we rolled out a new portal called Academic Works that shows them what scholarships they might be eligible for and helping them apply.
+We recently rolled out a new portal called Academic Works that shows them what scholarships they might be eligible for and helping them apply.
 It’s made a real difference in making students aware of scholarship dollars they might be able to access – we’ve doubled usage among students just by making it easier to use.

 What else should families be thinking about in order to minimize college costs?